shpml/fundamentals/08_chapter/07_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

-Follow [this link](http://repl.it/hhf) to some sample code in a repl.it session - it should contain the following code:
+Follow [this link](https://jsbin.com/qeruxex/edit?js,console) to some sample code in a JS Bin session - it should contain the following code:

 ```javascript
 var x;